Chiefs Esports Club: 2021

 The Chiefs were selected as one of the eight teams of the LCO following the dissolution of the OPL.
 Much of the team's 2020 roster left during the 2021 preseason, with only support Dragku remaining.

 2022

 The Chiefs would win the LCO Split 2 title in 2022, qualifying for 2022 Worlds, where they went winless and finished last in their play-in group.

 2023

-Upon the LCO's incorporation into the Pacific Championship Series in 2023, The Chiefs would win both LCO splits that year, qualifying them for PCS playoffs both times.
-On both instances, they would only win one game overall and finish tied for last place with the LCO's Team Bliss Esports.
+Upon the LCO's incorporation into the Pacific Championship Series in 2023, The Chiefs won both LCO splits that year, qualifying them for PCS playoffs both times.
+On both occasions, they would only win one game overall and finish tied for last place with the LCO's Team Bliss Esports.

 2024

-Upon Team Bliss acquiring The Chiefs, the spot occupied by the latter had to be sold, since no one owning group could own two teams within the LCO.
+Upon Team Bliss acquiring The Chiefs, the spot occupied by the latter had to be sold, since no owning group could own two teams within the LCO.
 On 3 November 2023, their spot was sold to FURY Global.